-Clicking on the project code will open the project tree on a new panel of the application.
+Clicking on the project code will open the project tree.
 The project tree structure is identical to that in the ALMA Observing Tool.
-The number of successful executions in shown next to each SB.
+The number of successful over expected executions in shown next to each SB under the Executions column.
 Once all executions have been completed successfully and the SB moves to the processing stage, the status is no longer shown next to the SB but next to the corresponding Member Observing Unit Set (OUS), with one of the following symbols: